-Life after death will be the greatest adventure ever experienced; it will entail wonders beyond man's greatest grandeur on earth.
-Yet, man with his built in desire to cling to life often fears what many term as venturing into the unknown.
+Life after death (for the believer in Christ) will be the greatest adventure ever experienced; it will entail wonders beyond man's greatest grandeur on earth.
+Yet, man with his built in desire to cling to life often fears what is termed as venturing into the unknown.

 The Apostle Paul wrote about life after death for the believer in Christ: As we have borne the image of the earthly we shall also bear the image of the heavenly.
 In a moment, in the twinkling of an eye, at the last trump (trumpet): for the trumpet shall sound and we shall be changed.
-So then this corruptible shall have put on incorruption, and this moral shalt have put on immortality, then shall be brought to pass the saying that is written, death is swallowed up in victory (1 Corinthians 15:49-54).
+So then this corruptible shall have put on incorruption, and this moral shalt have put on immortality, then shall be brought to pass the saying that is written, death is swallowed up in victory.
+O death, where is your sting?
+O grave, where is your victory (1 Corinthians 15:49-55).

-A Bible dictionary defined life as the vital principle, or breath of life, which God imparted to man, making him a living soul.
+It was noted that life is identified as the vital principle, breath of life, which God imparted to man, making him a living soul.
 But the primary concern of the Scriptures is spiritual or eternal life for man.
 It is the gift of God, mediated through faith in Jesus Christ with an importation of a new nature which will find its perfection and full reality of blessedness with God in the life to come (life after death).

 Those words give credence to the words of the Apostle Paul in what awaits the believer in Christ; a life after death event.
-The closing words, concerning the Rapture (or catching away) of the Church, are: Wherefore comfort, one another with these words (1 Thessalonians 4:18) which bring solace in the face of death.
+His closing words, concerning the Rapture (catching away) of the Church: Wherefore comfort, one another with these words (1 Thessalonians 4:18), to bring solace in the face of death.

 Life after death; beyond the grave, is assured of many times in God's Word.
 Scripture reveals: For we know that if our earthly (physical body) of this tabernacle were dissolved (destroyed), we have a building of God, a house not made with hands; eternal in the heavens (2 Corinthians 5:1).